FusionAuth/fusionauth-site/site/_posts/2020-09-01-microservices-gateway.md

 This route forwards over to our Product Inventory service.
 The `checkAuthentication` middleware can be used in any route where we want to check that the user is authenticated; it sends the user back to the root URL if they aren't logged in.

 Using your browser (to leverage our OAuth credentials present because we signed in), go to `http://localhost:3000/branches/1/products`.
-This works because the user you setup in the [5-Minute Setup Guide](https://fusionauth.io/docs/v1/tech/5-minute-setup-guide) has an `admin` role in FusionAuth, and we're passing that role as a header to the Product Inventory service.
+This works because the user you set up in the [5-Minute Setup Guide](https://fusionauth.io/docs/v1/tech/5-minute-setup-guide) has an `admin` role in FusionAuth, and we're passing that role as a header to the Product Inventory service.

 ## Conclusion